 Each unit is provided with a pre-wired and tested remote interface controller for remote mounting within the wine cellar.
-The remote interface controller has multiple control functions for cooling, heating and operation.
-It has a fully automatic mode to switch between heating and cooling.
+The remote interface controller has multiple control functions for cooling.

 Electric power is supplied to the unit by a single factory-furnished junction box at the utility connection side of the unit.
 All external controls are digital and proprietary to Wine Guardian products.
 Only approved communication cable and Wine Guardian controllers are suitable for proper system operation.